rhayana-b/portfolio/README.md

 ![image](https://user-images.githubusercontent.com/51388356/110218776-49041600-7e9a-11eb-948e-204552d644b3.png)

-## Cuducos.me (2020)
+## Cuducos.me (2019)

-This project was about creating the theme (designed for [Larusso](https://www.larusso.com.br/) in Zeplin) in HTML and CSS.
-At the end, it was integrated with Jekyll.
+This project was about giving life to the theme with HTML and CSS (designed for [Larusso](https://www.larusso.com.br/) in Zeplin).
+At the end, the project was integrated with Jekyll to manage the content for the blog posts.

 It is now running live at https://cuducos.me/
 Check it out!

+It was my first HTML/CSS freela, so now I see a lot of things I could have been done better (Looking forward to talk to Cuducos so we can update it and release a new version soon ;))

 ![image](https://user-images.githubusercontent.com/51388356/110218922-173f7f00-7e9b-11eb-8b2d-ef29c3e1c909.png)